Hlinka Gretzky Cup: History

 The tournament started in 1991, hosted by Japan for the first three years, as well as the fifth.
 In its first year, it was known as the Phoenix Cup, after which the Pacific Cup moniker was adopted (with the exception of 1994, when Mexico served as the host country and the tournament was known as La Copa Mexico).

 In 1996, the tournament was first held in Canada.
 Beginning in 1997, four years after the dissolution of Czechoslovakia, the Czech Republic and Slovakia began alternating as hosts, and the tournament was renamed the Nations Cup.
 The two countries alternated until 2003, then co-hosted from 2003 through 2017.
 At this time, it was also renamed the U-18 Junior World Cup.

 In 2007, the event was renamed the Ivan Hlinka Memorial Tournament in honour of prominent Czech player and the most successful Czech national team head coach Ivan Hlinka—who had died in a vehicle accident in 2004.

 In January 2018, Hockey Canada announced that the 2018 edition would be co-hosted by Edmonton and Red Deer, Alberta, in association with Oilers Entertainment Group (OEG) and the Czech and Slovak ice hockey federations, and that the event had been renamed the Hlinka Gretzky Cup, honouring Edmonton Oilers hall of famer Wayne Gretzky and Czech legend Ivan Hlinka.
 The tournament will alternate between Edmonton/Red Deer and Břeclav/Piešťany annually through 2022.

 The Sports Network (TSN) first televised the Hlinka Gretzky Cup in 2018, after reaching an agreement with OEG executive Bob Nicholson.
 TSN vice-president Paul Graham envisioned a marketable hockey event in August despite low in-person attendance at the time.
-He felt that by agreeing to televise 2019 event in Europe was part of a process of educating Canadians about the event.
+He felt that agreeing to televise the 2019 event in Europe was part of a process of educating Canadians about the event.

 The 2020 tournament was cancelled due to the COVID-19 pandemic, while Canada did not participate in the 2021 tournament—with Germany replacing them.
 It was announced that this hosting cycle would be extended through 2023.

 Due to the 2022 World Junior Championships being rescheduled for August in Edmonton shortly after the event, the 2022 Hlinka Gretzky Cup was played exclusively in Red Deer.

-Historically, the tournament has been dominated by Canada.
-Over 29 years, the country has won 22 times and medalled in each year except 2003, 2007, 2016 and 2021.